uhlerlab/server_tutorial/README.md

 ## Installing PyTorch

 1. Install anaconda.
-To do this, first run the following command on our server:
+To do this on our server, first run the following command:

     `wget https://repo.anaconda.com/archive/Anaconda3-2019.10-MacOSX-x86_64.sh`